Rent safe and private dog parks hosted by locals

 Dogs might whine because they’re in pain

-Canines might cry when they’re in pain, not unlike the way we humans might whimper or moan when we get hurt.
-It’s especially important to consider this possibility if your dog suddenly goes from whining very little to crying often.
-New vocalizations can be an indicator of illness or injury!
+Canines might cry when they’re in pain, not unlike the way we humans whimper or moan when we get hurt.
+It’s especially important to consider the possibility of physical discomfort if your dog suddenly goes from whining very little to crying often.
+New vocalizations can be an indicator of illness or injury atop other physical symptoms (which are often hard to notice in stoic dogs).

 It’s also important to note that just because a dog isn’t whining doesn’t mean they feel one hundred percent.
-Canines can be incredibly stoic in their discomfort.
+Canines can be incredibly reserved in displaying discomfort.
 While crying certainly is one symptom of physical distress, it’s not the only thing to consider.

 If your dog cries in their sleep, they are probably reacting to a dream.
 Yes, dogs dream, just like humans do!
 Their dreams probably involve versions of their daily lives or recreations of that day’s activities.
-When they are dreaming, their legs may twitch (almost like they’re trying to run), their mouth may move, and they might even wag their tail.
+When they are dreaming, their legs may twitch (almost like they’re trying to run), their mouth may move, and they might even start tail wagging (to often adorable effect).

 Do certain breeds whine or cry more than others?

-There is no research indicating that some breeds specifically cry more than others — but there are dog breeds that have a wider range of vocalization and some that tend to be more “talkative.”
+There is no research indicating that some breeds specifically cry more than others — but there are dog breeds that have a wider range of vocalization.
+Some tend to be more “talkative.”

 What counts as “excessive” whining?